MPUSP/snakemake-crispr-guides/README.md

   - [Contributions](#contributions)
   - [References](#references)

 ## Usage

-The usage of this workflow is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=MPUSP%2Fsnakemake-crispr-guides).
+The usage of this workflow is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/docs/workflows/MPUSP/snakemake-crispr-guides.html).

+Detailed information about input data and workflow configuration can also be found in the [`config/README.md`](config/README.md).

 If you use this workflow in a paper, don't forget to give credits to the author(s) by citing the URL of this (original) repository and its DOI (see above).